-The proposed Site is near to State Highway no 10 & 11, which is within a distance of approx. 2 km from plant boundary.
-The nearest railway station (broad gauge) is located at Katni at about 30 km away from the proposed Site.
-There are many heavy equipment to be transported to site, suitable road till site from National / State Highways as well as from nearest railway station already exist.
+The entrance of site is adjacent to National Highway 216.
+The nearest railway station (broad gauge) is located at Kirodimal at about 21 km away from the site.
+There are many heavy equipment to be transported to site, suitable road till site from National / State Highways as well as from nearest railway station, already developed.

-The list of main equipments, which fall in the heavy category are Generator Stator, Generator Rotor and Generator Transformer, Deaerator, HP Heater and Ceiling Girder.
+The list of main equipment, which fall in the heavy category are Generator Stator, Generator Rotor and Generator Transformers, Deareator, HP Heater and Ceiling Girder.

-Route survey shall be conducted by the EPC contractor for planning and implementation of transportation of all major equipment/materials.
+Route survey already will be conducted by the EPC contractor for planning and implementation of transportation of all major equipment/materials.